social-link-analytics-group-bsc/impact-app/README.md

 ### Data Sources

 Currently, the primary sources of data are [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/) and [PubMedCentral (PMC)](https://www.ncbi.nlm.nih.gov/pmc/).
-The API of these sources are hit through [Biopython](https://biopython.org/), a PubMed API client.
+The API of these sources are hit through [Biopython](https://biopython.org/)—a PubMed API client.

 ## Social Impact

 Social impact are the social improvements achieved as a consequence of implementing the results of a particular research project or program.
-The computation of social impact is conducted by applying the Impact methodology [].
+The computation of social impact is conducted by applying the Impact methodology [[6](https://research.vu.nl/en/publications/monitoring-the-impact-of-eu-framework-programmes)].

 ### Indicators